asmeta/RATE/README.md

   * StateMachines and Sequences: all the state machines that are given as inputs to the test executor, and the corresponging test sequences

 * MVM: The [Milano Ventilatore Meccanico](http://mvm.care/it/home-it/) case study
+  * ASM: the project containing ASMETA files
+	* ./MVM_X/: the ASMETA specifications for each level X
+	* ./MVM_X/scenarios: the scenarios used for manual test on the specification of level X